lycis/QtDropbox/README.md

 * Access files like a local QFile to read and write data
 * Access file and directory metadata
 * Access file revisions
+* Reading file information and metadata

 Postponed to next version:
-* Acessing the directory structure
+* Acessing and traversing the directory structure

 ## Documentation
 You can generate a documentation of all classes by: